mhamza-1609/4-Bit-Crunching-Machine/README.md

 > [!TIP]
 > 1.Always use the LED after the Instruction Memory to see what is coming out of it for better debugging.\
-> 2.Always refer to the correct datasheet of the IC and pin configurations
+> 2.Always refer to the correct datasheet of the IC and pin configurations.\
-> 3.Keep the wiring neat and clean avoid using jumpers.
+> 3.Keep the wiring neat and clean avoid using jumpers.\
 > 4.Add Capacitors in power rails of breadboard.